lehcimcramtrebor/es-theme-forever/README.md

 	-"Custom Full Screen Videos" will display your full screen background videos in systemview and gamelist view , see *CUSTOMIZE/full_screen_videos_background/* Read_Me file.

 	-"Custom Videos + Overlay" will display your full screen background videos in systemview and gamelist view  with "Forever layers", see *CUSTOMIZE/full_screen_videos_background/* Read_Me file.

+	-"Custom Videos + Strip" will display your full screen background videos in systemview and gamelist view  with horizontal band, see *CUSTOMIZE/full_screen_videos_background/* Read_Me file.

 	-"Custom Full Screen Videos + Strip" will display your full screen background videos in systemview and gamelist view with color strip , see *CUSTOMIZE/full_screen_videos_background/* Read_Me file.